rawsrc/PDOPlusPlus/README.md

 Since v3.1.0, you can also open as many database connections as you want using the same `PDOPlusPlus` instance.<br>
 See `PDOPlusPlus::addCnxParams(string $cnx_id, array $params, bool $is_default = true)`<br>
 First, you have to create a name for the connection (`$cnx_id`), then tell the engine how to connect (`$params`), and finally flag to true (`$is_default`) if needed.
-Then, each time you will create a new instance of `PDOPlusPlus`, you'd able to select the right connection to use for you work.<br>
-If you omit the parameter then the default connection will be used.
+Then, each time you will create a new instance of `PDOPlusPlus`, you'd able to select the right connection to use.<br> If you omit the parameter then the default connection will be used.

 It is also possible to change the default connection's id once defined, see : `PDOPlusPlus::changeDefaultConnectionTo(string $cnx_id)`<br>